Are you stuck in the middle? Here’s much-needed hope.

 NOT!!!

-God sees our struggles, He sees our hearts.
+God sees our struggles and our hearts.
 He’s much more concerned with the middle because that’s where we live.
 I’m going to have to remember that when I try to understand Jacob.

 I guess what I’m saying is don’t get discouraged that you haven’t reached “C” yet.
 The “B”, the in-between, the hard work, is what’s important.
 And don’t be too caught up if your “C” turns out to be huge and you gain some accolades.
 Remember, it’s the trip in between A to C that got you where you are.